awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/security.md

 This solution optionally deploys a web console hosted in an Amazon S3 bucket and Amazon API Gateway.
-To help reduce latency and improve security, this solution includes an Amazon CloudFront distribution with an Origin Access Control (OAC), which is a CloudFront user that provides public access to the solution’s website bucket contents.
+To help reduce latency and improve security, this solution includes an Amazon CloudFront distribution with an Origin Access Control (OAC), which is a CloudFront user that provides public access to the solution's website bucket contents.
 For more information, refer to [Restricting access to an Amazon S3 origin][oac] in the Amazon CloudFront Developer Guide.

 [vpce]: https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html